oberger4711/dotfiles/README.md

 ## Synopsis
-My Configurations and plugins for vim and zsh.
+My Configurations and plugins for vim, zsh and tmux.
 They should work on Ubuntu systems.

 ## Motivation